ErnestoAG/Portfolio-Website/README.md

 The goal of this web page is to give employers a preview of projects that I have done and my background information.
 I used a reset css file from class and some external images.
 Here are some important points to notice:

 * The website has a header with title and links to content.
-* The website implements images that do not belong to me and where retrieved from the internet; they are open access and are compiled in websites.
+* The website implements images that do not belong to me and were retrieved from the internet; they are open access and are compiled in websites.
 * Links in the sections allow users to navigate the page and see a different website.
 * I used some placeholders since I don't have too much experience yet.
 * I implemented media queries to comply with responsive design; however, this site was designed on a 1366x768 monitor, and higher resolutions might cause problems.
-* Reffer to the code notes to see each section's functionality and how style was applied.
+* Refer to the code notes to see each section's functionality and how style was applied.

+ Here is the link to the web page:  https://ernestoag.github.io/Portfolio-Website/

 ## Installation

 N/A